canax/anax-flat/REVISION.md

 v1.0.17 (2016-11-01)
 ---------------------------------------

-* Makefile to work on Mac using colors and help.
+* Makefile to work on Mac, Linux, Cygwin using colors and help.

 v1.0.16 (2016-10-31)